seanpor/Loggrep/README.md

 * Custom formats: Add more regex patterns to detect_timestamp_format() if needed.

 ## License
-This project is licensed under the Apache License.
+This project is licensed under the Apache-2.0 License.
 See LICENSE for details.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.